 Shiny Pokemon have a special particle animation when entering the battle so be sure to watch out for this as there are Shiny Pokemon with little to no difference with their non-Shiny variant.

-The Pokemon's abilities, stats, and appearance will remain the same.
+The Pokemon's Ability, stats, and appearance will remain the same.
 Some Pokemon will have a drastic change in colors and some Pokemon will only have a slight change of appearance in color.

 Starting from Generation 8, there are now 2 kinds of Shiny Pokemon.
 In previous generations of Pokemon, only Star Shinies were available in-game.
 Generation 8 introduced Square Shinies in the game.